RSalaam/RN-Salaam/README.md

 ## Instructions to run application

--Open/create a directory where you want to save this application -Copy the clone link provided from the green "code" dropdown -In your terminal (in the local directory you created/opened), run "git clone [the clone link you copied]" -Open the application in your code editor of choice (I use VS Code) -If not already there, change directory to "RN-Salaam" -Run "npm install"
+1. Open/create a directory where you want to save this application
+2. Copy the clone link provided from the green "code" dropdown
+3. In your terminal (in the local directory you created/opened), run "git clone [the clone link you copied]"
+4. Open the application in your code editor of choice (I use VS Code)
+5. If not already there, change directory to "RN-Salaam"
+6. Run "npm install"
--Run "npm start"
+7. Run "npm start"
--CMD+Click on the link in your terminal to open the landing page of this application -A full query is as follows (and you can modify to your liking in line with the given criteria):
+8. CMD+Click on the link in your terminal to open the landing page of this application
+9. A full query is as follows (and you can modify to your liking in line with the given criteria):

 <http://localhost:3000/restaurants?name=aladdin&cuisine_type=african&customer_rating=1&distance=7&price=30>